Scientific Director, Live Tumor Culture Core and Tissue Bank Core Facility

 University of Miami

 Many environmental and lifestyle factors including diet, exercise, and hormones influence development of breast cancer.
-These effects are not easily explained by genetics because hormonal and environmental factors do not cause genetic mutations outright.
-However, they may affect how DNA is packaged in cells and thus which genes are “turned on” or “turned off.”
+While lifestyle or hormonal factors do not cause genetic mutations outright, they may affect gene regulation in a non-genetic way.

 Dr. Ince received his PhD in Pharmacology from Cornell and completed clinical training at Massachusetts General Hospital, Brigham and Women’s Hospital, and Harvard Medical School.
 Dr. Ince was a visiting clinical scientist at Massachusetts Institute of Technology, 2000-2007, where he developed a new cell culture nutrient medium that is now widely used to grow human breast and ovary cells.
 In 2010, he was recruited to the Braman Family Breast Cancer Institute at the University of Miami Miller School of Medicine.